Quick 1888

 Quick 1888 (also referred to as Quick Nijmegen) is an amateur sporting club from Nijmegen, Netherlands.
 It was founded in 1888 as a cricket club and currently plays football in the Tweede Klasse, which is the fifth level of amateur football.

 As a football club, Quick reached its moment of fame in 1949 when it won the Dutch Cup of which a replica is on display in the club house.
 Afterwards the club lost the final of the 1949 Dutch Supercup against Schiedamse Voetbal Vereniging.
-The club also has a badminton, athletics and a field hockey branch.
+The club also has a badminton, athletics, cricket, ultimate frisbee and a field hockey branch.